I am under house arrest. Locked, by the sheer force of Marks will to have me better, in my sweet smelling bedroom.

 I want you to know that but for a raspy voice, scarily loud hacking cough and the occasional flush of my pretty cheeks, I am fine, and were it not for a worried Doctor (hmmm, Alison, you’ve been sick for two months now, time for some blood tests methinks) and a fussy Mark, I would be here today regaling you with tales of untold loveliness.

-Instead it is back into bed for a bowl of tomato soup sprinkled with parmesan croutons, a pile of trashy paperbacks and a big bag of penny sweets.
+Instead it is back into bed for a bowl of tomato soup sprinkled with parmesan croutons, a pile of trashy paperbacks and a big

 Oh that you may all have a nursemaid like Markus.